jungyup/netflix-clone/README.md

 - Day 2
   - Create Login page with authentication
   - Integrate Firebase
+  - Create Modal with React Player to show trailer of the movie
+  - Add Recoil for state management

 **Tech stack used**
 - NextJS with TypeScript
 - Tailwind CSS
 - Firebase Database
+- Recoil state management
 - Stripe Payment
 - Public API used: [The Movie Database](https://www.themoviedb.org/)